terodox/terodox.tech/content/posts/2019-10-20--material-component-for-web/index.md

 ## More advanced usage

 This has been a really simple example of how to work with the material components for web.
-In future posts I plan to cover more advanced topics like theming, advanced styling, and building web components to wrap them.
+In future posts I plan to cover more advanced topics like setting up build tools, theming, advanced styling, and building web components to wrap them.